 After this, proceed to Menezes Braganza House in Chandor.
 It was built in 17th century and is located on one side of the village square, however now divided into two houses with same entrance.
 On its east is a small chapel that has relics of St. Francis Xavier.
 The interior reminds us of a beautiful past.
 On its westward is where you can find the claimed first private library of Goa.

-On this day, after your breakfast, check-out from the hotel and get transferred to the airport in order to catch your flight for your onward journey.
+On the last of of your Mumbai Goa tour plan day, after your breakfast, check-out from the hotel and get transferred to the airport in order to catch your flight for your onward journey.

 Hence the journey ends.